-A pointed set is a set equipped with a chosen element of .
+A pointed set is a pointed object in Set, hence a set equipped with a chosen element of .
 (Compare inhabited set, where the element is not specified.)

 Since we can identify a (set-theoretic) element of with a (category-theoretic) global element (a morphism ), we see that a pointed set is an object of the under category , or coslice category , of objects under the singleton .